binarylHq/pickaname/README.md

 ## Usage

+To generate a pseudo name:

+`Pickaname::Robot.pseudo`

+To generate a funny name:

+`Pickaname::Robot.funny`

 To generate a random name:

-`Pickaname::Robot.pseudo`
+`Pickaname::Robot.random`

 ## Development